-The honeymoon period with your helper has ended and even though she is a great person, she doesn’t take enough initiative.
-Welcome to the world of employers, fraught with challenges and obstacles.
+Even though you find your domestic helper hard working and dedicated, you might want her to take more initiative.
+That’s why you want her to enterprise more so that she does not get stuck to her daily schedule forever.
 Supervising, motivating and guiding a domestic helper is a challenging task.
 If you are frustrated by her lack of autonomy, take action earlier rather than later.
-The longer you wait the more complicated it will become to change established behaviour.
+The longer you wait, the more complicated it will become to change established behaviour and routine.

-A quick glance at employer ads and keyword searches, immediately illuminates that most employers are looking for a domestic helper who takes initiative and who can work autonomously.
-But most domestic helpers have been taught their entire life to follow directions and instructions.
+A quick glance at employer ads, immediately illuminates that most employers are looking for a domestic helper who takes initiative and who can work autonomously.
 Even if they have worked for other families who rave about her ability to take initiative, it doesn’t mean that your expectations of her autonomy are the same.

-It would be best to have discussed her ability to take initiative during the interview, as well as with her previous employers.
+It would be best to have discussed her ability to enterprise during the interview, as well as with her previous employers.

-Firstly, in order to successfully manage her, you need to assess her current autonomy.
+Firstly, in order to successfully manage your domestic helper, you need to assess her current autonomy.
 Does she take initiative when cooking, but not when it comes to cleaning?
-Or does she do things her own way when you are not present?
+Or does she do things in her own way when you are not present?
 Each situation will require a different action plan, but we have created a list that will help you manage how she takes initiative.

 - Whatever you do, give her space.
-Micromanaging may be necessary in the beginning, but if you overdo it, your helper could feel uncomfortable to the point where she may leave.
-Even if she doesn’t, she may start to expect that you check her closely and tell her when she should do things differently.
+Micromanaging may be necessary for the beginning, but if you overdo it, your domestic helper could feel uncomfortable and unhappy with her work.

-- Talk to your helper to ensure your instructions are clear.
-Even if you want your helper to work autonomously, she will still have to follow certain instructions.
-You will need to tell her clearly and explicitly that your family prefers a salt-free meal, rather than expect her to figure that out.
+- Talk to your domestic helper to ensure your instructions are clear.
+Even if you want her to work autonomously, she will still have to follow certain instructions.
+You will need to tell her clearly and explicitly your family preferences, rather than expect her to figure that out.
 What may seem normal to you, is probably not to her.
-If you want her to use a different towel for the toilet and floor, you might have to tell her this.
-Be clear when you want her to follow your instructions to a T and when she can decide on her own.
+You might even have to tell her your household’s hygiene habits, if you want her to keep on what you were used to doing before.
+Be clear when you want her to follow your instructions and when she can decide on her own.